-I have a guest blog for you today, from Johnzelle of Panoramic Counseling.
+I have a guest blog for you today, from Johnzelle of Panoramic Counseling on the topic of EMDR.

 Francine Shapiro is a legend in the mental health community.
 She made the groundbreaking discovery that launched the EMDR therapy movement in 1987.
 EMDR stands for Eye Movement Desensitization and Reprocessing Therapy.